kyrie25/lanyard-profile-readme/README.md

 #### Banners are disabled by default & caveats

 Banners are disabled by default because not every card will look good with it.
-It would also increase the API's response time, and [may exceed Vercel's serverless function's limit](https://vercel.com/guides/how-to-bypass-vercel-body-size-limit-serverless-functions) if you have a lot of animated assets in your card.
+It would also increase the API's response time, and you may hit the 5MB limit for assets on markdown files if you have a lot of animated assets in your card.

 Banners are **cached for 1 minute** to avoid API rate limit.